 \textbf{Assumption 1}: The measurement matrix $\bA$ is Right-Orthogonally invariant (ROI) such that in the SVD of $\bA = \bU \bS \bV^T$, the matrix $\bV$ is independent of other random terms and is Haar distributed \cite{rand_mat_methods_book}.

-\textbf{Assumption 2}: The dimensions of the signal model $N$ and $M$ approach infinity with a fixed ratio $\delta = \frac{M}{N}$ and in the Large System Limit the matrix $\bS^T \bS$ almost surely converges to a distribution with compact support.
+\textbf{Assumption 2}: The dimensions of the signal model $N$ and $M$ approach infinity with a fixed ratio $\delta = \frac{M}{N}$ and in the Large System Limit the spectrum of the eigenvalues of the matrix $\bS \bS^T$ almost surely converges to a distribution with a compact support.